Jack-Q/blog/source/_posts/2017-07-12-vector-of-bool-in-c.md

     - C++
 ---

-C++ is an evolvement of C with shared disign principles of performance first, yet with consideration of conveniency at the perspective of programmer.
+C++ is an evolvement of C with shared design principles of performance first, yet with consideration of convenience at the perspective of programmer.
-However, the former gennerally requires to implement the most suitable and dedicated
+However, the former generally requires to implement the most suitable and dedicated